 Digitalis sprung from an R&D project at the department of Clinical Pharmacy at Radboud University in Nijmegen at the end of the nineteen-eighties.
 This project gave birth to Prescriptor, the very first Electronic Prescription System (EPS) in the Netherlands.
 In the early days, the researchers started a collaboration with the department of Family Medicine of the University of Amsterdam, where the International Classification of Primary Care (ICPC) was developed.
 At the time, the general practitioner systems (HIS) were used exclusively for administrative purposes.
 With the arrival of Prescriptor, the options of the HIS systems became more medically oriented.
 In this way, Prescriptor by Digitalis created a visionary bridge between medicine and pharmacy, implementing rational therapy agreements in practice, in a patient- and problem-oriented way.

 Digitalis' unique combination of facilitating, maintaining, linking and implementing knowledge sources to optimise medication usage, was discovered by a new partner - a large NHS institution in Northern Ireland - at the beginning of this century.
 As a result, Digitalis is now also stretching its wings internationally, to introduce knowledge products on different platforms.
-A recent offshoot was the development of Clinical Rules, aiming at a highly innovative and more efficient form of medication safety.
+A recent offshoot was the development of Clinical Rules, aiming at an innovative and efficient form of medication safety.

-For more than 25 years, Digitalis has therefore been a pioneer and specialist in the field of medication management, or what is internationally referred to as medicines optimisation’.
+For more than 30 years, Digitalis has therefore been a pioneer and specialist in the field of medication management, or what is internationally referred to as 'medicines optimisation’.
 Medication selection policies, purchasing, therapy policies, prescription, medication guidance, medication monitoring, and medication review are all areas of special attention that need to be attuned more closely in practice.
 Professionals are able to take control of quality management again, supported by a powerful IT infrastructure and knowledge architecture.
 This is Digitalis' commitment: hosting YOUR knowledge!

 Digitalis' mission focuses on knowledge management for the optimisation of medication usage.
 This affects a series of processes that are often set up in isolation in practice.
 Digitalis is a partner for knowledge networks that aim to improve the effectiveness and safety of medication usage.
 In practical terms, this concerns the design and support of the knowledge infrastructure around medication selection policies, varying from purchasing, therapy policies, prescription, medication guidance, medication monitoring and medication review.
 Adequate national standards and guidelines usually exist, but these often lack a conversion, implementation and integration on the shop floor.
 Converting, collecting, connecting and opening up various knowledge sources is crucial in this respect.
 The key word is ‘knowledge management’.